Open-Devans/notifx/src/plugins/email/README.md

 # emailPlugin

-Exports a `sendMail` function that acts as core logic for actual message delivery.
+It exports a `sendMail` function that acts as core logic for actual message delivery.

 ```ts
 const smtpConfig = {